motodale/motodale.github.io/about.md

 Amateur Rubyist.

+Space enthusiast.

-Wide range of music appreciation
+Wide range of music appreciation.

 Few of my projects can be found at [github.com/motodale](https://github.com/motodale) if you want to call 'em that.